May is Mental Health Month

 • Call the National Domestic Violence Hotline at 1-800-799-7233 or TTY 1-800-787-3224

 At Western Washington Medical Group, we believe in treating patients holistically, which includes diagnosing both the mind and body for optimal health.
-If you’re suffering from anxiety, depression, grief or any other mental health issue, we’re here to help you.
-To make an appointment with our Psychology team, complete the form on this page.
-For more general inquiries, complete the form on this page.
+If you’re suffering from anxiety, depression, grief or any other mental health issue, we’re here to help.
+A great place to start is with your primary care provider.
+They can assess your needs, recommend treatment, and provide a referral to a Psychologist if further evaluation is needed.
+To make an appointment with our Primary Care team, complete the form on this page.